BerniVarga/go-ing-well/memory_allocations/benchmarking/Readme.md

 BenchmarkSprintfFormatted-8     60274164                58.74 ns/op           24 B/op          2 allocs/op
 ```

--> 2nd coloumn: the number of cycles run in 3 sec
+-> 2nd column: the number of cycles run in 3 sec
--> 3rd coloumn: how much time was needed for one operation
+-> 3rd column: how much time was needed for one operation
--> 4th coloumn: the number of byte/operation
+-> 4th column: the number of byte/operation
--> 5th coloumn: the number of allocations/op
+-> 5th column: the number of allocations/op

 For individual test: